ArchetypalTech/mud-pie/SETUP.md

 `9.15.5`

-you should now have a dev environment isolated from system installations ubnder the root of the fluent repo you cloned.
+you should now have a dev environment isolated from system installations under the root of the fluent repo you cloned.